 - projects failing to internally escalate the complaint for review when the complaint has not been resolved

-- multiple complaints from a resident about the same issue or issues – with no visible action being taken by the proponent to investigate or resolve
+- multiple complaints from a complainant about the same issue or issues – with no visible action being taken by the proponent to investigate or resolve

-- complaints remaining open when they should be closed, and
+- complaints remaining open when they could have been closed, and

-There is also a wide range of project complaint handling procedures in place that vary by proponent and project, often resulting in a mix of consistency in the quality and effectiveness of the procedures.
-Also, project operators may possess varying degrees of complaint handling skills.
-As such, there continue to be further opportunities to improve the capability of staff and effectiveness of the industry’s complaint handling procedures.
+There is also a wide range of project complaint handling procedures in place that vary within the developer’s various projects, often resulting in a mix of consistency in the quality and effectiveness of the procedures as well as confusion with developer staff and complainants.
+Developers may possess varying degrees of complaint handling skills, and opportunities remain to improve the capability of staff effectiveness when handling complaints and interacting with complainants.

-The Commissioner has encouraged a number of developers and operators to voluntarily publish their complaint handling procedures on their project website.
-Many proponents have now complied with this request.
-Some proponents have also revised their complaint handling procedures as a result of discussions with the Office.
-The Commissioner continues to make suggestions to improve existing complaint handling procedures to the many industry members who have sought assistance from the Office.
-Proponents also often seek assistance from the Office on suggestions for handling specific complaints that they may be dealing with.
+The Commissioner has successfully encouraged a number of developers/operators to voluntarily publish their complaint handling procedures on their project website.
+Many developers have now complied with this request.
+Some developers have also revised their complaint handling procedures as a result of discussions with the Office.
+The Commissioner continues to make suggestions to improve existing complaint handling procedures to many industry representatives who have sought assistance from the Office.
+Developers also often seek assistance from the Office on suggestions for handling specific complaints that they may be dealing with.

 Other events can cause abnormal noise annoyance from wind turbines.
-These include loose bolts, lack of greasing of the rotating nacelle during the yaw process and lightning strike of a blade (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
-These situations require a rapid response to a complaint and it is in everyone’s interest that the asset be repaired and the noise emission rectified.
+These include loose bolts, whining gearboxes, lack of greasing of the rotating nacelle causing a screeching noise during the yaw breaking process, and lightning strike of a blade tip (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
+These situations require a rapid response to the complaint, and it is in everyone’s interest that the asset be repaired, and the noise emission rectified as soon as possible.

 Following the Commissioner’s discussions with the relevant Minister and Department, the Victorian Government moved quickly to introduce additional permit conditions related to complaint handling procedures and transparency based on the Commissioner’s initial observations and recommendations.
 It is understood that these additional conditions have been applied to both new, renewed and modified planning permits issued for wind farms in Victoria.